 2. Texture Tips

 The ideal meatloaf holds its shape while staying moist, which is no easy feat.
 Clever cooks nail that contrasting texture by adding a splash of milk to the breadcrumbs, a time-honored tradition for making the most succulent meatballs.
 You could also take a page from the Blended Burger Project sponsored by the James Beard Foundation, and reduce the amount of meat, adding roasted mushrooms to fill in for the missing protein.
 Shredded carrots, zucchini or sauteed spinach will also work, adding color as well as flavor.
 Instead of raw onions, try sauteing them first to soften and caramelize, bringing a softer quality to that ingredient.

 3. Spiced Right

 Most meatloaf recipes are fairly straightforward when it comes to diving into the pantry.
 Salt and pepper reigns, but it’s easy to add complexity and character by going deeper into the spice rack.
 For Italian-style meatloaf, add a tablespoon of chopped fresh basil, a teaspoon of thyme and oregano, and while it’s baking you’re kitchen will smell like Tuscany.
+(Watch the video below for the full scoop!)
 Take ground lamb on a trip to the Greek Islands by blending in a teaspoon of oregano, or make that turkey meatloaf Moroccan with a tablespoon of harissa chili paste and a teaspoon of cumin.
 Dill brightens up a salmon loaf, and a little liquid smoke makes porky versions taste as if they’re emerging from a wood-fired oven.
 When experimenting with new combinations, start small and add more if the flavors aren’t as pronounced as you’d like.
 When you hit the magic formula, don’t forget to make note of it.
 (Like on your Allrecipes’ reviews!)

 4. Handle with Care